latte-soft/maui/README.md

 **The first thing you may be wondering if you clicked on the *"Get it on Roblox"* button before reading this** is probably something along the lines of **"Why is this a paid plugin?"**.
 Well, it *is* and it *isn't*.
 Let me explain.

-The plugin, and **all** of its source code, will **always** be 100% free (as-in freedom) & open source, under the GNU LGPLv3 License.
+The plugin, and **all** of its source code, will **always** be 100% free (as-in freedom) & open source, under the MIT License.
 You can download & build from source on the [GitHub repository](https://github.com/latte-soft/maui) (if you're worried about security or whatnot), or install a pre-built version directly from the [releases page](https://github.com/latte-soft/maui/releases).
 We *also* provide the plugin on Roblox's Developer Marketplace for ~250 Robux, if you want to support us, or just want automatic updates.
 With a self/pre-built version of the plugin, you're responsible for keeping it up-to-date in your plugins folder.

 ___